Sacraments and Liturgical Celebrations

-Eucharist is the source and summit of Catholic life and the celebration of First Eucharist is an exciting event for young Catholics and their families.
+Eucharist is the source and summit of Catholic life and the celebration of the First Eucharist is an exciting event for young Catholics and their families.
 Children are invited to prepare for the sacrament when they reach the age of reason, usually around age seven or in second grade.
 A minimum of two years of Catholic instruction is required to participate in this sacrament.
-Contact the Grade School Faith Formation Director for more information.
+Contact the Elementary Faith Formation Director for more information.

 This sacrament is conducted in private on Saturdays from 3:30-4:00 p.m., or by appointment.
 Penance Services are announced.

 The sacrament of Holy Orders in the Catholic Church includes three orders: bishop, priest, and deacon.
 The word "order" designates an established civil body or corporation with a hierarchy, and ordination means legal incorporation into an order.
 Therefore, a group with a hierarchical structure that is set apart for ministry in the Church.
-If you or someone you know is interested in becoming ordained within the Church, contact the Parish Office 262-534-2255 for more information.
+If you or someone you know is interested in becoming ordained within the Church, contact the Parish Office at 262-534-2255 for more information.

 Anointing of the Sick and Elderly

 A communal celebration of this sacrament is held in October.
 This sacrament is not just for those in immediate danger of death.
 It may be offered to anyone who is seriously ill or anyone with a chronic illness.
 Never delay anointing until the point of death.
-Contact the at 262-534-2255 for more information.
+Contact the parish office at 262-534-2255 for more information.

-After Death has Occurred
+After Death Has Occurred

 A priest does not anoint those who have already died.
 Nevertheless, he or a member of St. Thomas Aquinas Pastoral Care staff can be called when a loved one has died.
 They are more than willing to come and pray with the family and offer consolation.
-Contact the Parish Office 262-534-2255 for more information.
+Contact the Parish Office at 262-534-2255 for more information.

 Just as a Catholic begins his/her life in the Church with the sacrament of Baptism, so should the family and friends celebrate a loved one’s earthly life and his/her birth to Everlasting Life with a Catholic funeral.
 During the funeral, the water of baptism is sprinkled on the deceased.
 As at Baptism, the light of the Easter Candle shines on the faithful departed, and the white garment of Christ is placed over the person of faith.

-The Mass of Christian Burial may take place on any day except the Holy Week Triduum (Good Friday, Holy Saturday, Easter Sunday) Holy Days and Sundays.
+The Mass of Christian Burial may take place on any day except the Holy Week Triduum (Good Friday, Holy Saturday, Easter Sunday) Holy Days, and Sundays.
 Burial may take place in a Catholic or public cemetery.
 Cremation is also allowed.
 Visitation may take place in the church if the parish schedule allows.
-Contact the Parish Office 262-534-2255 for more information.
+Contact the Parish Office at 262-534-2255 for more information.